 50 Years in North Myrtle Beach: 2008 - 2018

-North Myrtle Beach celebrates its 50th anniversary as one seaside community in May 2018.
+North Myrtle Beach celebrated its 50th anniversary as one seaside community in May 2018.
 To honor the occasion, we’ve reopened the vaults on the last five decades.
-This week, we’re highlighting some of the exciting happenings in North Myrtle Beach between 2008 and our landmark 50th anniversary!
+In this blog, we’vee highlighted some of the exciting happenings in North Myrtle Beach between 2008 and our landmark 50th anniversary!

 2008: Big M Casino Sets Sail For the First Time

 Located in Little River, the Big M Casino Cruise began testing the luck of visitors (and locals) with Blackjack, Craps, Roulette, Poker, and slot machines in 2008.
 Today, the Big M remains South Carolina’s only casino cruise.
 Offering theme nights, all-you-can-eat buffets and live entertainment, this casino cruise is truly a one-of-a-kind experience.